Meet the artist: Georgie Harrison Part Two

 What are your hobbies outside of painting?

-When she isn't painting, Georgie enjoys salsa dancing, running, and paddle boarding in the Cornish sea—often encountering curious seals along the way!
+When she is not painting, Georgie enjoys salsa dancing, running and paddle boarding in the Cornish sea, often encountering curious seals along the way.

-The ocean is her sanctuary—slowing time, clearing the mind, and sparking creative energy that translates into her coastal artwork.
+The ocean is her sanctuary, slowing time, clearing the mind and sparking the creative energy that translates into her coastal artwork.

-Cornwall-based artist Georgie Harrison paddle boarding in the sea for painting reference
+Cornwall artist Georgie Harrison paddle boarding in the sea for painting inspiration

 How do you paint water so realistically?